Modeling Recovery Curves With Application to Prostatectomy: Simulation Studies

 \section{Simulation Studies}

-Here, we show the results of two simulation experiments.
-First, we examine the ability of our model to recover the model parameters as the amount of data simulated using those parameters grows.
-Second, we examine the robustness of our model to simulated data that does not fit the underlying model assumptions.

-For the first experiment, we chose a single set of shared model parameters and hyperparameters $\mu_A,\mu_B,\mu_C$.
-Then for various values of $N$, we did the following: we simulated 5 datasets, where for each dataset we used that set of parameters to simulate observed function values $y_t^{(i)}$ for $N$ samples at times $t \in \{1,2,4,8,12,18,24,30,36,42,28\}$, which are the same times at which data were observed in the prostate cancer dataset.
-For each dataset, we calculated for each parameter the \emph{absolute} error: the \emph{absolute} difference between the posterior median of the parameter and the true value used to simulate the dataset.
-For each parameter we then calculate the mean \emph{absolute} error over the 5 simulated datasets.
-We plot in Figure \ref{fig:sim_study_vary_N}, for each parameter, the mean absolute error over the 5 simulated datasets, as $N$ varies.
-Note that since the mean absolute errors are means of absolute differences, and thus must be positive.
+Here, we examine the ability of our model to recover the model parameters as the amount of data simulated using those parameters grew.
+We chose a single set of shared model parameters and hyperparameters $\mu_A,\mu_B,\mu_C$.
+Then, we performed the following for several values of $N$, the number of patients in a simulated dataset: We simulated 100 datasets, where for each dataset we used that set of chosen parameters to simulate observed function values $y_i(t)$ for $N$ patients at times $t \in \{1,2,4,8,12,18,24,30,36,42,48\}$, the same times at which data were observed in the prostate cancer dataset.
+For each dataset, we obtained for each parameter a point prediction as its posterior median, and calculated two quantities: the signed error and unsigned error.
+Figure \ref{fig:sim_study_vary_N_signed} shows the mean and standard deviation of the signed error across the 100 datasets for each parameter, for various values of N (N$\in\{50,100,250,500,1000,2500,5000\}$).
+Please see Figure \ref{fig:sim_study_vary_N_unsigned} of the Supplementary Materials for the analogous information, for the unsigned error.
+Note that Figure \ref{fig:sim_study_vary_N_signed} thus shows the bias and variance of the point estimates of the parameters, with the estimator being their respective posterior medians.